-Borrowings under the senior secured term loan facility amortise in equal quarterly installments in an amount equal to 1.00% per annum of the original principal amount, with the remaining balance due at final maturity.
-The interest rate margin applicable to borrowings under the senior secured term loan facility is USD Term SOFR and a Term SOFR Adjustment depending on the interest period chosen plus an applicable margin of 2.25%.
+Borrowings under the senior secured term loan facility amortise in equal quarterly instalments in an amount equal to 1.00% per annum of the principal amount, with the remaining balance due at final maturity.

+On March 14, 2024, the parties to the credit agreement entered into a Third Amendment (the "Third Amendment") in connection with the repricing of the senior secured term loan facility and the senior secured revolving credit facility.

+The interest rate margin applicable to borrowings under the senior secured term loan facility is USD Term SOFR plus an applicable margin which is dependent on the Company's net leverage ratio.
+At 31 December 2024, the applicable margin is 2.0% (which reflects the Third Amendment).
 The senior secured term loan facility is subject to a floor of 0.50%.

-The interest rate margin applicable to borrowings under the revolving loan facility will be, at the option of the borrower, either (i) the applicable base rate plus an applicable margin of 1.00%, 0.60% or 0.25% based on ICON's current corporate family rating assigned by S&P of BB- (or lower), BB or BB+ (or higher), respectively, or (ii) Term SOFR plus a Term SOFR Adjustment on the interest period chosen plus an applicable margin of 2.00%, 1.60% or 1.25% based on ICON's current corporate family rating assigned by S&P of BB- (or lower), BB or BB+ (or higher), respectively.
+Reflecting the Third Amendment, the interest rate margin applicable to borrowings under the revolving loan facility will be, at the option of the borrower, either (i) the applicable base rate plus an applicable margin of 0.45%, 0.10% or -% based on the Company's current corporate family rating assigned by S&P of BB (or lower), BB+ or BBB- (or higher), respectively, or (ii) Term SOFR plus an applicable margin of 1.45%, 1.10%, 0.85%, 0.65%, or 0.50% based on the Company's current corporate family rating assigned by S&P of BB (or lower), BB+, BBB-, BBB or BBB+ (or higher), respectively.
 In addition, lenders under the revolving loan facility are entitled to commitment fees as a percentage of the applicable margin at the time of drawing and utilisation fees dependent on the proportion of the facility drawn.

-At 31 December 2023, \$55.0 million was outstanding under the revolving loan facility while there was also \$3.7 million (2022: \$4.5 million) in letters of credit given to landlords to guarantee lease arrangements.
+At 31 December 2024, \$nil (31 December 2023: \$55.0 million) was outstanding under the revolving loan facility while there was also \$nil (31 December 2023: \$3.7 million) in letters of credit given to landlords to guarantee lease arrangements under the senior secured revolving loan facility.